meilerlab/vustruct/webfront/README.md

 ## <ins>vustruct_flask</ins>

+A flask program which
+- runs on an HPC compute node and
-Via flask, implements RESTAPI calls which
+- implements RESTAPI calls which:
-1. return unique job identifiers and
+1. return unique job identifiers to wordpress .php code and
 2. launch the needed psb_*.py command line programs on the compute cluster
 3. record and report  emerging website availability
 4. inform vustruct_webupdate of running job IDs which are